xyproto/tinyxxd/README.md

 ## Fuzzing

-`make fuzz` can be used to build `tinyxxd` with `afl-gcc` and then start fuzzing the executable with varied input design to find edge cases in the program.
+`make fuzz` can be used to build `tinyxxd` with `afl-gcc` and then start fuzzing the executable with varied input designed to find edge cases in the program.

 ### General info